Should I go blonde? How blonde?

 1. Have a healthy blonde game plan.

 Find a great colorist and ask them to help you set expectations.
-How blonde you go and how many steps it takes you to get there will really vary based on your current color and hair characteristics.
+How blonde you go and how many steps it takes you to get there will vary based on your current color and hair characteristics.

-3. Make the right choice for you.
+3. Decide which blonde is right for you.

 Once you have consulted with your colorist, align on what’s realistic for you.
 Does your hair goal match your lifestyle?